LatinoDocs/Manual-Latino.en-USA/docs/About-Latino.rst

 This language was created by Primitivo Roman in 2015 with the version v0.1-alpha until his version v1.0 was launched in 2017.

-Currently, the language is in continued development under the direction of Mevlvin Guerrero on the versions v1.1.0, v1.2.0, v1.3.0 from now on.
+Currently, the language is in continued development under the direction of Melvin Guerrero on the versions v1.1.0, v1.2.0, v1.3.0 from now on.

 ----